SandeepSekharB/Web_Scraper/README.md

 * requirements.txt - List of libraries to be installed

 ## Usage:
-* Install the required libraries mentioned in requirements.txt
+* Install the required libraries mentioned in requirements.txt (pip install -r requirements.txt)
 * Update the files products.txt and city.txt as per your requirements
 * Run main.py
 * The data will be extracted and stored in a new directory named "data"